mnemnion/loon/notes/clua/syntax.md

 The characters ``. ` ~ ; : ' " # |`` are not valid in symbols.
 If encountered, the parsing of the symbol will end.

-`.` represents field access, or the decimal in a numeric context.
+`.` represents method access in a symbol, or the decimal in a numeric context.
+It is invalid in the outer context.

 `` ` `` and ` ~ ` quasiquote and unquote within the macro system.